 - IBS (irritable bowel syndrome)

-- certain autoimmune disorders (eg those causing problems with the skin)
+- certain autoimmune disorders (for example, those causing problems with the skin)

 - pregnancy complications